 Aplat Cotton Face Mask FAQs

-Answering all questions regarding size, material and care of our double-layered, cotton face masks.
+Answering all questions regarding size, material and care of our double-layered, cotton masks.
+Click a plus button below to view the answer to the question.
 For information on how cloth face masks protect you and when and where to wear them, please refer to the CDC guidelines here.

-A: In the NY Times' article titled A User's Guide to Face Masks it states the below.
+According to the NY Times' article, A User's Guide to Face Masks it states the below.

 Coffee filters and paper towels: The C.D.C. suggests inserting a coffee filter into your mask for extra protection.
 Missouri University of Science & Technology scientists found that using three coffee filters made it difficult to breathe.
 Adding a layer of paper towel in between two layers of fabric could make your homemade mask more efficient.
 An engineer at an air purifier firm ran his own test and found a single paper towel filters 23 percent of 0.3 microns and two paper towels filtered 33 percent.